7 Signs of a Healthy Staff Culture

 Culture Wins

-An organization lives and dies by its culture.
 Gone are the days of punching a time clock and hunkering down until retirement.
-High-capacity people want to work for high-capacity organizations – and high-capacity organizations should care about culture.
+Now, an organization lives and dies by its culture.
+High-capacity people want to work for high-capacity organizations – and high-capacity organizations care about culture.

-Author and management consultant, Peter Drucker, says it best, “Culture eats strategy for breakfast.”
-It’s a sentiment echoed by our CEO, William Vanderbloemen in the book Culture Wins: The Roadmap to an Irresistible Workplace, “When a culture is bad, no matter how talented the team or great the strategy, a team will never reach its potential.
+Author and management consultant Peter Drucker says it best: “Culture eats strategy for breakfast.”
+It’s a sentiment echoed by our CEO, William Vanderbloemen in the book Culture Wins: The Roadmap to an Irresistible Workplace.
+He writes, “When a culture is bad, no matter how talented the team or great the strategy, a team will never reach its potential.
 Because whether good or bad, culture is the trump card that determines your team’s outcome."

-As a leader, are you creating a contagious culture where people want to come to work?
-And even more, want to invite their friends to join them?
+As a leader, you have the ability to create a contagious culture where people want to come to work, and even more, where they want to invite their friends to join them.

-Use these seven characteristics to help shape a healthy, purpose-driven culture for your purpose-driven organization.
+These seven characteristics help shape a healthy culture for your purpose-driven organization.

 1. A Clear Vision And Purpose